North Yonge Railways: Series 409–416

 In 1924–1925, the Ottawa Car Company built 19 double-ended, standard-gauge cars for the Hydro-Electric Railways Numbering the cars 401–419, Hydro assigned 11 cars (401–408 & 417–419) to the Sandwich, Windsor and Amherstburg Railway in the Windsor area and the remaining 8 cars (409–416) to the Toronto and York Mimico radial line to Port Credit.
 At the time of the purchase, Hydro managed both operations under contract on behalf of local municipalities which owned the lines.

 The cars had some provision for multiple-unit train control, but that feature was not implemented for the cars in Toronto-area service.

 In 1928, cars 409–416 became surplus when the Toronto Transportation Commission replaced the Mimico radial to Brown's Line with the Lake Shore streetcar line.
 The TTC sent cars 409-416 to the Hillcrest Complex for conversion to single-ended, pay-as-you-enter cars to run on Toronto gauge track.
 The second control panel was covered over but retained for a possible conversion back to double-ended operation.
 The cars then served the Bathurst streetcar route operating out of the St. Clair Carhouse.

 When radial service was restored on Yonge Street between Glen Echo and Richmond Hill in 1930, cars 409–416 were converted back to double-ended operation for service there.
 When the North Yonge line closed in 1948, the cars were put into storage, and later scrapped by (Western Iron and Metal Co) or sold off.

-Car 416, the only surviving car of the series, was used as a house in Hillsboro, Ontario until 1972.
+Car 416, the only surviving car of the series, was used as a house in Hillsburgh, Ontario until 1972.
 The Halton County Radial Railway then acquired the car for restoration.